Beaumont Leys

-Beaumont Leys is a suburb and electoral ward in north-western Leicester, in the Leicester district, in the ceremonial county of Leicestershire, England.
-The population of the ward at the 2011 census was 16,480.
+Beaumont Leys is a suburb of Leicester, in the ceremonial county of Leicestershire, England.
+The population of the ward during the 2021 census was 18,808, rising from 16,480 in the 2011 census.
 Locally, Beaumont Leys is usually used in reference to the large housing estate, built within the administrative division, centred on Strasbourg Drive.

 Geography

 Beaumont Leys is located within the city boundary of Leicester, although prior to the 2011 census, the Office for National Statistics considered Beaumont Leys as an environ, distinct from the city.
 Beaumont Leys is bordered by the wards of Abbey to the east, Fosse to the south-east and New Parks to the south.
 North and west of the area are the Leicestershire villages of Anstey and Glenfield.

 History

 The word 'Beaumont' means 'beautiful hill/mountain'.

 The area before the 1970s was mainly farmland and a sewage system, however started to be invested in by the council and local private housing companies.
 The area was largely developed from the 1970s onwards, and continues to expand into the surrounding countryside.
-It includes several large housing estates, industrial areas (including the main factory for Walkers) and a large area of modern housing (some of it known as "Anstey Heights").
+It includes several large housing estates, industrial areas (including the main factory for Walkers) and a large area of modern housing, with large parts divided up into smaller estates such as Anstey Heights, Thurcaston Park, Ashton Green and Verdant Rise.

 Newer areas of Beaumont Leys include the Anstey Heights, towards Castle Hill Park and the village of Anstey, as well as the Thurcaston Park housing developments on the North side of Beaumont Leys and Bradgate Heights on the land surrounded by Glenfield, Anstey and Beaumont Leys.
 The Thurcaston Park development is expected to have 2000 homes once the estate is finished.